 iPhone / iPad Tips for Business – Tip #4

-Feb 1, 2012 | Tips and Tricks
+Feb 1, 2012

-Nothing screws up a Friday more than realizing that it’s Wednesday, so since it’s actually hump day I’m going to go ahead and throw out two tips today, one for the iPad and one for the iPhone!
+Nothing screws up a Friday more than realizing that it’s Tuesday, so since it’s hump day I’m going to go ahead and throw out two tips today, one for the iPad and one for the iPhone!
 Maybe we should just video the tips and present them like infomercials?
 Nah, too much time and we all have stuff to do…like trying out these new tips.

 Have you ever been out and about and saw something, or someone, you just had to get a photo of and all you had was your trusty iPhone?
-But you have your Passcode Lock on your device (because you are a responsible person who uses their iPhone for work too and want to ensure your information is secure), and by the time you swipe to unlock, enter the passcode and then open the camera app, you lost the opportunity to get the shot!
+But you have your Passcode Lock on your device (because you are a responsible person who uses their iPhone for work too and wants to ensure your information is secure), and by the time you swipe to unlock, enter the passcode and then open the camera app, you lost the opportunity to get the shot!
 Hate that!

 iPhone Tip to the rescue…pull out your iPhone and Double Tap the Home Button.
 This will give a super-secret (if you haven’t seen it before now) second view of the Unlock Screen.